Mohra: Plot

-Vishal decides not to kill Kamdev, realising he is not a corrupt cop and Jibran notices this.
-Jindal gets infuriated with Vishal for not killing Kamdev.
-It is then revealed that Jindal is not blind and he was using Vishal as a Mohra (pawn) to eliminate his rival gangsters.
+Vishal overhears a conversation between Kamdev and Constable Kranti Kumar and realises Kamdev is not corrupt.
+Vishal decides to spare Kamdev.
+Jindal is infuriated with Vishal for not killing Kamdev.
+It is then revealed that Jindal is not blind and he was using Vishal as a Mohra (pawn) to eliminate his rivals.

 Vishal is about to shoot Jindal, but Jibran arrives and saves Jindal.
-The story then flashes back to Jindal’s past.
-Jindal was a greedy and lazy person looking to make quick money, and had approached Jibran and Tyson to sell drugs for them and make more money, by impersonating Inspector Karan Saxena (Amar's father) and enabling the smuggling of drugs across the check post.
-When Karan found out, Jindal killed him and his wife Pooja.
-Jindal thereafter pretended to be blind to avoid suspicion and prosecution, and deceive Jibran and Tyson.
+Jindal tells Vishal that in the past he had approached Jibran and Tyson to sell drugs.
+He fatally shot his friend Inspector Karan Saxena (Amar's father) and strangled his wife to death when they found out about his crimes.
+Jindal thereafter pretended to be blind to avoid prosecution, and deceive Jibran and Tyson.
 Jindal and Jibran leave Vishal to die by placing a bomb next to him but he escapes.

 Amar breaks into Vishal's house and discovers a file with details of all of Vishal's targets.
-Amar locates Vishal at Roma's residence and reveals that he has the files, leaving no room for denial regarding the killings, and tells him to surrender, but an encounter escalates, resulting in Amar knocking Vishal out when Roma distracts them.
-Vishal is then taken into custody.
+Amar locates Vishal at Roma's residence and reveals that he has the file, leaving no room for denial regarding the killings, and tells him to surrender, but a fist fight ensues, resulting in Amar knocking Vishal out.
+Vishal is taken into custody.

 Kashinath informs Jindal that Vishal is alive and will soon reveal the truth.
-Shortly Jindal reveals his true identity and attraction for Roma and demands she marry him.
-The sub-editor Siddiqui sees this, but is killed by Jindal.
+Shortly after, Jindal reveals his true identity and attraction for Roma and demands she marry him.
+His newspaper's editor Siddiqui sees this, but is killed by Jindal.
 Kamdev releases Vishal.
-Vishal tells Amar the truth about Jindal and that Jindal is Karan's assassin.
+Vishal tells Amar the truth about Jindal and that Jindal is Karan's murderer.
 Amar, Vishal and Kamdev go to Jindal's office, but they find Siddiqui’s body instead.
 Jindal calls and says he has kidnapped Roma.
-Kashinath helps Vishal and Amar trace Jindal to an abandoned fort where drug lords have assembled.
+Kashinath helps Vishal and Amar trace Jindal to an abandoned fort where other drug lords have also assembled.

-Amar and Vishal kill most of the drug lords.
-Jindal forces Roma to go with him but is confronted by Vishal.
+Amar and Vishal kill the drug lords.
+Jindal forces Roma to go with him but is stopped by Vishal.
 Jindal holds him hostage and tries to embarrass Amar at gunpoint, but Vishal breaks away and gets shot by Jindal, as Amar shoots Jindal.
-Vishal dies in Amar's lap, acknowledging that Amar was right and Vishal chose the wrong path for himself, saluting him.
+Vishal dies in Amar's lap, acknowledging that Amar was right and Vishal chose the wrong path for himself.
+Roma and Amar get married.

-Roma is shown married to Amar as the credits roll.